robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 You are now going to implement the various user flow scenarios.

-### 8.1 New User signs up with new email address
+### 8.1 New User wants to sign up with a new email address

 1. View App Home Page
 2. User wants to sign up -> View Sign Up Page
-3. User signs up for a new account -> View Verify Email Page
+3. User signs up for a new account with a new email address -> View Verify Email Page
 4. User verifies their email address with the verification link -> View Profile Page
 5. User logs out - > View App Home Page